drestwn/drestwn/README.md

-- 👋 Hi, I’m @drestwn
+- 👋 Hi, I’m Andre
-- 👀 I’m interested in learning new stuff
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently Angular

 <!---
 drestwn/drestwn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.